-Your content marketing strategy isn’t to be confused with your content strategy or your content plan.
-You’ll often find these terms used interchangeably, when in fact, the three are separate, and necessary assets for any marketing plan.
+Your content marketing strategy isn’t to be confused with your content strategy or content plan.
+You’ll often find these terms used interchangeably when the three are separate and necessary assets for any marketing plan.

-Your content marketing strategy is the reason why you’re creating content, the audience you’re helping, and how you’ll help them in ways your competition cannot.
-Typically, this involves using content marketing to build their audience, so they can either lower costs, earn more revenue, or reach better customers.
+Your content marketing strategy is why you’re creating content, the audience you’re helping, and how you’ll help them in ways your competition cannot.
+Typically, this involves using content marketing to build their audience so they can either lower costs, earn more revenue, or reach better customers.

 Your content strategy is broader in scope.
-It digs into the creation and publication of the useful and usable content.
-You’ll determine the titles and types of content, and where you’ll publish them.
-Some will be published on your website, while others will go to different websites where your audience is likely to be browsing.
+It digs into the creation and publication of valuable and usable content.
+You’ll determine the titles and types of content and where you’ll publish them.
+Some will be posted on your website, while others will go to different sites where your audience will likely browse.

-Your content plan is the tactical document that outlines exactly how you’ll execute your content strategy and who will be handling all the tasks.
+Your content plan is the tactical document outlining exactly how you’ll execute your content strategy and who will handle all the tasks.

 With that said, let’s focus on what to include in your content marketing strategy.

-Content marketing generates more than three times the leads for your business as outbound marketing, but costs 62% less.
+Content marketing generates more than three times the leads for your business as outbound marketing but costs 62% less.
 Not only this, but a content marketing strategy can also affect other marketing activities you’re already using.
-For instance, ongoing content strategy can help you build more organic search traffic, which increases the chance your company will show up in the search results for users in your target demographics.
-And, having a content strategy in place can give you content to fuel social media syndication efforts.
-You’ll have updates to share on social media, and content you can add to your email marketing campaigns.
-You can use your best content for a landing page, to increase conversions for a paid advertising campaign
+For instance, an ongoing content strategy can help you build more organic search traffic, increasing the chance your company will appear in the search results for users in your target demographics.
+Having a content strategy in place can give you content to fuel social media syndication efforts.
+You’ll have updates to share on social media and content you can add to your email marketing campaigns.
+You can use your best material for a landing page to increase conversions for a paid advertising campaign.

 Content marketing isn’t limited to just blog posts.
-You can use it with a number of different assets, including everything from white papers to video, audio, infographics, and more.
+You can use it with many assets, including white papers, video, audio, infographics, etc.

 Think about the goals you have for your content marketing.
 Do you want to increase your customer base as a whole?
 Boost average order value?
-Improve the quality of your customer base?
+Improve the quality of your customer base.
 Reduce marketing costs?
 What is the unique value you’re aiming to provide with your content?
-Think about your business model, and consider both opportunities and obstacles you may run into as you execute the plan.
+Consider your business model and the opportunities and obstacles you may encounter as you execute the plan.

-Here you discuss the specifics of the audiences you’re creating the content for.
+Here, you discuss the specifics of the audiences you’re creating the content.
 You’ll detail who they are, what they need, and what their content engagement cycle may look like.
-It’s also a good idea to map out the content you can deliver throughout their buyer journey, so you can help move them closer to their goals.
+It’s also a good idea to map out the content you can deliver throughout their buyer journey so you can help move them closer to their goals.

-Think about the messages you want to share and how your messages are different from what the competition is saying.
-Also note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.
+Think about the messages you want to share and how your copy differs from what the competition says.
+Remember to note speculations about how you believe the landscape will evolve after sharing the messaging with your audience.

 Here, outline the platforms you’ll use to tell your brand story.
 Outline your goals, objectives, criteria, and processes for each one.
-Then, consider how you’ll connect them to keep a seamless customer experience and cohesive brand conversation in place.
-If you have no idea where to start, think about the channels your target audience is using to connect with the brands they love – even if they are your competition.
+Then, consider how you’ll connect them to maintain a seamless customer experience and cohesive brand conversation.
+If you do not know where to start, feel the channels your target audience uses to connect with the brands they love – even if they are your competition.

-If you find yourself struggling to find the time to build a complete content marketing strategy, you can simplify the process with a one-page plan.
-This plan includes a laser-focus on the goals your company aims to accomplish within the next year, how you you measure progress toward those objectives, what the content marketing will do during the next year (build brand awareness, introduce a new product, and so on), and the metrics you’ll measure to determine how successful the content marketing is.
-And if even that’s still too much for you because you need to handle other things in your business, you can reach out to us here at SEO Inc., to get some guidance.
+If you struggle to find the time to build a complete content marketing strategy, you can simplify the process with a one-page plan.
+This plan includes a laser-focus on the goals your company aims to accomplish within the next year, how you-you measure progress toward those objectives, what the content marketing will do during the next year (build brand awareness, introduce a new product, and so on), and the metrics you’ll measure to determine how successful the content marketing is.
+And if even that’s still too much for you because you need to handle other things in your business, you can contact us here at SEO Inc. for guidance.